ParabolInc/parabol/README.md

 #### Prerequisites

-Action requires Node.js and >4.1.1 (we're using 6.2.0 in development).
+Action requires Node.js >=5.10.1 (we're using 6.2.0 in development).
-[Go here](https://nodejs.org/) to install a version for your system.
-If you already have node, we recommend [n](https://github.com/tj/n) to manage your node versions.
+We recommend using [n](https://github.com/tj/n) to install and manage your node versions.

 Action also depends on [RethinkDB](https://rethinkdb.com/).
 Make sure you have it installed.
 If you have OSX, we recommend homebrew so upgrades are as easy as `brew update && brew upgrade rethinkdb`

 #### Source code